What’s the Difference Between Flank Steak and Skirt Steak?

 In most recipes, they can be used interchangeably, so how are these cuts actually different from each other?
+The flank is located at the cow’s bottom abdominal area, while the skirt is a thin, flavorful cut located in the diaphragm area.

 - Where it’s from: Flank steak is from the bottom abdominal area of the cow, so it contains a lot of hard-working muscles.
 The meat has a lot of tough fibers running through it and is fairly lean.
 It’s a thicker, wider cut of meat than skirt steak.